kahst/BirdNET-Analyzer/README.md

 <b>NOTE</b>: The server is single-threaded, so you'll need to start multiple instances for higher throughput.
 This service is intented for short audio files (e.g., 1-10 seconds).

 3. Query the API with a client.
 You can use the provided Python client or any other client implementation.
-Request payload needs to be 'multipart/form-data' with the following fields: 'audio' for raw audio data as byte code, and 'meta' for additional information on the audio file.
+Request payload needs to be `multipart/form-data` with the following fields: `audio` for raw audio data as byte code, and `meta` for additional information on the audio file.
 Take a look at our example client implementation in the `client.py` script.

 This script will read an audio file, generate metadata from command line arguments and send it to the server.
-The server will then analyse the audio file and send back the detection results which will be stored as a JSON file.
+The server will then analyze the audio file and send back the detection results which will be stored as a JSON file.

 Here's a complete list of all command line arguments: